When it comes to brewing good coffee, there is no doubt the grinder plays a pivotal role in the process.

 The second thing to consider is your budget.
 Simply put, espresso grinders are not cheap.
 However, there are ways to achieve good grind quality on a budget.

 The best way to do this is to invest in a hand grinder over an electric grinder.
 With a hand grinder, all the money you invest goes into the build and burr quality.
 Manual burr grinders can compete with electric grinders 2-3 times their price when it comes to grind quality.
-The downside is that you have to do all the work, and grinding for espresso does require a lot of work.
+The trade-off, of course, is that manual grinding for espresso can be a labor-intensive process, requiring substantial effort.
 So if you are on a budget, travel a lot, or just enjoy the process of grinding by hand, a hand grinder is worth considering.

-If your budget can stretch that far, an electric grinder is always preferable, simply for convenience’s sake.
-Grinding with an electric grinder is quicker, requires less effort, and less cleanup after.
-However, grinding coffee for espresso is demanding and requires a good-quality coffee grinder.
-Cheaper coffee grinders have cheaper motors that need to spin faster at higher rpms to overcome their lack of power.
+If your budget allows for it, an electric grinder is always preferable, simply for convenience’s sake.
+Electric grinders are faster, demand less physical exertion, and involve less cleanup.
+However, grinding coffee for espresso is demanding and requires a good-quality burr grinder.
+Cheaper electric grinders often come equipped with less powerful motors that need to spin at higher RPMs to compensate for their lack of strength.
 These coffee grinders are often loud when in use and tend to struggle with grinding for espresso.

-Espresso grinders typically have a more substantial motor, enabling them to grind finer.
-These grinders also usually offer stepless grind adjustment (or a larger number of grind settings) as espresso requires very small adjustments to grind size.
+The best espresso grinders, in contrast, typically have a more substantial motor, enabling them to grind finer.
+These grinders also usually offer stepless grind adjustment (or a larger number of settings) as espresso requires very small adjustments to grind size.

 The Best Espresso Grinder 2023

-Below we have our top 6 picks for the best espresso grinder.
+Below we have our top 7 picks for the best espresso grinder.
 While there are plenty of other decent coffee grinders out there, we have only included what we consider to be the best espresso grinders at each price point.
-The coffee grinders are listed in order of price, so you can find the best one within your budget.
+The espresso grinders are listed in order of price, so you can find the best one within your budget.

 1Zpresso JX Pro